iotaledger/wallet.rs/documentation/docs/reference/python.md

 | ------ | ----- | ----------- | ------------------------ |
 | config | `str` | `undefined` | The logger configuration |

-The config is the dumped string from the JSON, which key:value pairs are from the [bee logger](https://github.com/iotaledger/bee/blob/dev/bee-common/bee-common/src/logger/config.rs).
+The config is the dumped string from the JSON, which key:value pairs are from the [fern logger](https://github.com/iotaledger/common-rs/blob/main/fern-logger/src/config.rs).

 Please check the `example/logger_example.py` to see how to use it.